nuxeo/nuxeo-js-client/README.md

 ### Promise Based Calls

-All API calls return a Promise object:
+All API calls made on the server return a Promise object.

 ```javascript
 nuxeo.operation('Document.GetChildren')